 - Environmental and health effects of radiation, beryllium and other hazardous materials

 - Medical and national security radiation emergency management and response

 - Education programs that help fulfill the need for future scientists, engineers, and technicians

 REAC/TS provides radiation incident response, consultation and preparedness training, and participates in simulation exercises to address the medical aspects of human exposure to radiation.

 REAC/TS maintains a cytogenetic biodosimetry laboratory that supports the medical community in the evaluation, triage and management of patients with acute radiation injuries.

 The ORISE beryllium testing laboratory is one of only three labs in the U.S. that can perform beryllium lymphocyte proliferation testing and is one of the top two in terms of number of tests performed and accuracy of results.

-ORISE operate a radiochemistry laboratory that performs independent analysis of environmental samples collected at survey sites.
+ORISE operates a radiochemistry laboratory that performs independent analysis of environmental samples collected at survey sites.

 ORAU, which manages ORISE on behalf of DOE, created the Center for Science Education to help make K-12 science, technology, engineering and mathematics education more effective.

 The Pollard Technology Conference Center, located on ORAU’s main campus, provides a central meeting place for science and technology leaders as well as community members.